 - Ohio’s State Tests have two parts, and districts usually split the tests up over two separate days.
 Districts may choose to continue this practice (if students are in the building more than once per week), or they may choose to administer both parts of the test in the same day.

 - Hybrid model: In a hybrid model, a district may determine that a “consecutive school day” could apply when students are physically present in the building.
 Days when students are attending remotely will not count toward the 15 consecutive days.
 This flexibility may be applied to each cohort.
-For example, if the district has Cohort A attending school Monday and Tuesday and Cohort B attending school Thursday and Friday, with alternating Wednesdays, Cohort A may have a 15-consecutive-school-day window and Cohort B may have a separate 15-consecutive-school-day window, only counting the days where the students are physically present in the building.
+For example, if the district has Cohort A attending school Monday and Tuesday, and Cohort B attending school Thursday and Friday, with alternating Wednesdays, Cohort A may have a 15-consecutive-school-day window and Cohort B may have a separate 15-consecutive-school-day window, only counting the days when the students are present physically in the building.

 - Remote model: Districts are encouraged to establish a 15-consecutive-day window to test remote students to the extent possible.
-Students who are attending remotely will only have days counted when they are in the buildings to test.
+Students who are attending remotely will have days counted only when they are in the buildings to test.
 This window may be different from students attending in person or hybrid.
 Schools may choose to:

 - Schedule appointment times for students to come in and test, either individually or in socially distanced groups;

 - Utilize days when other students may not be in the buildings to bring students in to test (for example, if there is one day per week when all students are virtual or if the district is fully virtual);

 - Use alternative locations that may allow for students to test in larger groups but remain physically distant (such as in gymnasiums, auditoriums or cafeterias) as long as the environment is appropriate for testing (quiet, no distractions);